 12.)
 Larimer Square

 Truly, there are a ton of fun little parts of downtown Denver that would make for great engagement photos, but my very favorite location is Larimer Square photographed right at sunset.
 When the sky turns that beautiful dusky blue with the lights hanging across Larimer Street it looks magical.
-I love that the old historic buildings are still there, standing strong in all of their charming glory.
+In a city that doesn’t seem to have much love or respect for saving what little history it has, I love that this old block of historic buildings are still there, standing strong in all of their charming glory.
 And not far from Larimer Square, there is a pretty blue mural along the Cherry Creek bike path that I have enjoyed using in conjunction with Larimer Square itself.

 I do think it’s nice to pair Larimer Square with a secondary downtown Denver location (consider the blue mural area shown below or Centennial Gardens if you want a little bit of nature along with the lights of Larimer) because it is one of the busiest locations out of all that I have mentioned.
 Still, the look of it is so incredible that I think it’s worth putting up with the crowds of people at this bustling downtown intersection.
 Sunday evenings work pretty well here since you can avoid the weekend night on the town crowds and the rush hour traffic of weekdays but it all depends on the time of year we’re photographing your engagement photos.